 Digestive and Emotional Benefits for Men and Women

-Individuals with digestive disorders benefit greatly from Maya Abdominal Massage.
-Many of our common disorders such as Irritable Bowel Syndrome, Indigestion, Constipation, and heartburn are treated with antacids, muscle relaxants, and a variety of other medications.
+Individuals with digestive disorders benefit greatly from the techniques.
+Many of our common disorders such as Irritable Bowel Syndrome, indigestion, constipation, and heartburn are treated with antacids, muscle relaxants, and a variety of other medications.
 These treatments address symptoms, not the causes.
-By using the techniques of Maya Abdominal Massage, the upper abdomen is also given a deep, thorough massage to loosen the tight muscles around the stomach and the arteries that feed the digestive and eliminative organs with their vital blood supply.
+By using The Arvigo Techniques of Maya Abdominal Therapy®, the upper abdomen is also given a deep, thorough massage to loosen the tight muscles around the stomach and the arteries that feed the digestive and eliminative organs with their vital blood supply.
 The diaphragm is gently massaged allowing relaxation of tight musculature.